awsdocs/aws-cdk-guide/v2/migrate.md

 To begin, run the AWS CDK CLI `cdk migrate` command from a directory of your choice\.
 Provide required and optional options, depending on the type of migration you are performing\.

-For a full list and description of options that you can use with `cdk migrate`, see [cdk migrate command reference](ref-cli-cdk-migrate.md)\.
+For a full list and description of options that you can use with `cdk migrate`, see [cdk migrate](ref-cli-cdk-migrate.md)\.

 The following are some important options that you may want to provide\.